-2.1.6 Accessing remote files
+2.1.5 Accessing Remote Files

 You can use GNOME Files to access files on remote servers.
-For more information, see Chapter 5, Accessing network resources.
+For more information, see Chapter 5, Accessing Network Resources.

-2.2 Accessing removable media
+2.2 Accessing Removable Media

-To access devices like USB flash drives or CDs/DVDs, insert or attach the medium.
+To access CDs/DVDs or flash disks, insert or attach the medium.
 An icon for the medium is automatically created on the desktop.
 For many types of removable media, a GNOME Files window pops up automatically.
 If GNOME Files does not open, double-click the icon for that drive on the desktop to view the contents.
-In GNOME Files, an item for the medium in the sidebar appears.
+In GNOME Files, you will see an item for the medium in the sidebar.

-Warning: Unmount to prevent data loss
+Warning: Unmount to Prevent Data Loss

-Do not physically remove devices immediately after using them.
+Do not physically remove flash disks immediately after using them.
 Even when the system does not indicate that data is being written, the drive may not be finished with a previous operation.